samd-systems/palo-alto-labs/Incident-Zero-Trust-Policy-Failure-Allowing-Unintended-Server-Zone-Access-on-Palo-Alto-NGFW/README.md

 # Incident Case Study - Zero Trust Policy Failure Allowing Unintended Server Zone Access on Palo Alto NGFW

-This case study reproduces an incident where a contractor using GlobalProtect accessed a restricted Server Zone subnet through a VPN tunnel.
-This revealed a Zero Trust policy failure.
+This case study reproduces an incident where a contractor using GlobalProtect accessed a restricted Server Zone subnet through a VPN tunnel, revealing a Zero Trust policy failure.

 The content is documented as a validated engineering case note rather than a configuration walkthrough.